-Every computer uses RAM which stands for Random Access Memory.
-This piece of hardware is intended to store temporarily while the PC is on, once the PC is restarted all the data stored in the RAM will be lost, so the system will only store data that we are using at the moment.
+Every computer uses RAM, which stands for Random Access Memory.
+This piece of hardware is designed to temporarily store data while the PC is on.
+Once the PC is restarted, all the data stored in the RAM will be lost.
+Therefore, the system only stores data that is being used at the moment.

-It’s very common to see memory problems on a system which could be caused by two things; software conflict, or defective hardware.
-The good thing is that in both cases you will get an error which will help you to determine which one it is.
-If you get an error message saying your computer has a memory problem or get a random BSOD (Blue Screen of Death) then you will have to start digging in on how to resolve this.
+It’s common to see memory problems on a system, which could be caused by two things: software conflict or defective hardware.
+The good news is that in both cases, you will receive an error message, which will help you determine the cause.
+If you receive an error message indicating that your computer has a memory problem or if you encounter a random BSOD (Blue Screen of Death), you will need to start investigating how to resolve this issue.

 Method 1: Verifying if it’s a hardware related issue

 - Download memtest from here (The software downloaded will allow you to set up a USB as bootable device so you can scan your memory for errors without any operating system running).